 His books include Well!, a collection of essays on the life of comedian Jack Benny, and Something for Everyone, the history of a Wisconsin department store chain.

-His children’s picture book, Most People, will be published in August 2017, by Tilbury House Publishers.
+His children’s picture book, Most People, was published in August 2017, by Tilbury House Publishers.
 Two more picture books will follow: Goodnight Whispers (Familius Books) and Farmer Huckinshuck’s Wild Ride (Splashing Cow Books).

 Leannah grew up in Marinette, Wisconsin.
 He earned a bachelor’s degree in elementary education from the University of Wisconsin-Stevens Point and a Master’s degree in creative writing from the University of Wisconsin-Milwaukee.
 He taught in the Milwaukee and Sheboygan public schools.
 He is the creator of We Think with Ink, a writing program for teachers of elementary and middle school students.
 Leannah now lives in Sheboygan.